 What is Shimming?

-Shimming is the process of adding a thin piece of material used to make slight adjustments between home elements, including foundations.
+Shimming is the process of adding a thin piece of material to make slight adjustments between home elements, including foundations.
 Shims are inserted between larger parts to fill gaps, level, and adjust while maximizing alignment and support.
-One thing to note: it’s not a permanent solution–you’ll need to go back every few years and add more material until your house is level again.
-And even then, there could still be issues with shifting soil under footings if there isn’t enough support in place for them (which would require further repairs).
+One thing to note: shims are not a permanent solution–you’ll need to go back every few years to add more materials until your house is level again.
+And even then, there could still be issues with shifting soil underneath the footings if there isn’t enough support in place for them (which would require further repairs).